SYDsCorner/Cryptocurrencies/README.md

 ### Purpose:

-   The purpose of this analysis is to use unsupervised machine learning techniques is used for, preprocessing the data for PCA, reducing data dimensions using PCA, clustering cryptocurrencies using K-means, visualizing cryptocurrencies results.
+   The purpose of this analysis is to use unsupervised machine learning techniques is used for, preprocessing the data for PCA, reducing data dimensions using PCA, clustering cryptocurrencies using K-means, and visualizing cryptocurrencies results.

 ## Resources